opendatacube/datacube-core/docs/tutorials/odc-stac.rst

 * The area you want to load data for
 * The date range you want to load data for
-* The catalog you want to load data from
+* The data source you want to load from

 Area of interest
 ^^^^^^^^^^^^^^^^

+We specify the area of interest using the :code:`aoi.geojson` file, which can be loaded with :code:`geopandas`.
 Type the following into the empty cell below the **Area of interest** heading:

 .. code-block:: python